asuprem/edna/setup/Part 1 - Environment Setup/readme.md

         $ wsl -l -v
         ```

-4. <strong><span style="font-weight:bold;color:red">Bug fix</span></strong>: There is a bug in wsl2 that makes its virtual machine use up all memory.
+4. <strong><span style="font-weight:bold;color:maroon">Bug fix</span></strong>: There is a bug in wsl2 that makes its virtual machine use up all memory.
 To fix this, we will need to force WSL2 to use a specific amount of memory.
 For more details, take a look at [this medium post](https://blog.simonpeterdebbarma.com/2020-04-memory-and-wsl/)

     1. Create a `%UserProfile%\.wslconfig` file
     2. Populate file with the following: